uz0/webtycoon/readme.md

 # Webtycoon

 Webtycoon - is an application that can help you fulfill the dream of limitless earnings in the Internet.
-Create your own sites, post articles, add advertisments, hire an army of copywriters and step by step, you will earn your first million in the Internet!
+Create your own sites, post articles, add advertisments, hire an army of copywriters and step by step, you will earn your first million on the Internet!

 ## Development